CaraMcAvinchey/stem-and-leaf-blog/README.md

 - All links have a color change and underlined effect when hovered for clear distinction from the body text.

 ### Responsiveness
-- The website was designed mobile-first using flexbox instead of float or grid to avoid fixed heights and ensure responsiveness throughout the website.
+- The website was designed mobile-first using flexbox to ensure responsiveness throughout the website.
 - The standard grid from Bootstrap was used to achieve this.

 ## WIREFRAMES

 ### Post List
 <img width="636" alt="image" src="https://user-images.githubusercontent.com/97494262/209437372-83b2bc1e-68a0-4a75-8e86-d78b69df4a7d.png">
-- The post list page was designed using cards to show a quick summary of each plant so the user can click and find out more about a plant that interests them if needed.
+- The post list page was designed using cards to show a quick summary of each plant.
+- The user can click and find out more about a plant that interests them.

 ### Post Detail
 <img width="611" alt="image" src="https://user-images.githubusercontent.com/97494262/209437385-b8be9fe9-bbbb-4110-a9af-e0f5239f3cc9.png">